 4> perform BWP switching to the initialDownlinkBWP.

+if a PDCCH for BWP switching is received, and the MAC entity switches the active DL BWP; or

-if a PDCCH for BWP switching is received, and the MAC entity switches the active BWP:
+if a PDCCH for BWP switching is received, and the MAC entity switches the active UL BWP for unpaired spectrum:

-2> if the defaultDownlinkBWP-Id is configured, and the MAC entity switches to the BWP which is not indicated by the defaultDownlinkBWP-Id; or
+2> if the defaultDownlinkBWP-Id is configured, and the MAC entity switches to the DL BWP which is not indicated by the defaultDownlinkBWP-Id; or

-2> if the defaultDownlinkBWP-Id is not configured, and the MAC entity switches to the BWP which is not the initialDownlinkBWP:
+2> if the defaultDownlinkBWP-Id is not configured, and the MAC entity switches to the DL BWP which is not the initialDownlinkBWP:

 3> start or restart the bwp-InactivityTimer associated with the active DL BWP.